-33. In recent years, there has been an increase in popularity of full contact sports, such as Ultimate Fighting Championship (UFC) and boxing.
+33. In recent years, there has been an increase in the popularity of full-contact sports, such as Ultimate Fighting Championship (UFC) and boxing.
 Should doctors have a role in regulating such sports?

-34. Do you think medicine should be more about changing behaviour to prevent disease or treating existing disease?
+34. Do you think medicine should be more about changing behavior to prevent disease or treating existing disease?

 37. Discuss any topical health care issue that is unique to the region for Med School you are applying to?